Anineuro/Anineuro.github.io/_pages/markdown.md

 * Impact of Structural prunning of functional information of the brain.
 * Modification of the oscillator network parameters can restore the functional alteration.

-*Figure: Whole-brain network model using coupled Hopf oscillators with power coupling.*
+*Figure: Whole-brain network model using coupled Hopf oscillators with power coupling.[Bandyopadhyay, A., Ghosh, S., Biswas, D. et al. A phenomenological model of whole brain dynamics using a network of neural oscillators with power-coupling.
+Sci Rep 13, 16935 (2023). [https://doi.org/10.1038/s41598-023-43547-3](https://doi.org/10.1038/s41598-023-43547-3)*
 ![Hopf Oscillator Whole Brain Model](/images/fmri_model1.png)

 ## MathJax